Love as Expansion, Not Erasure: A New Myth for the Uncontainable Ones

 But the ones who truly carry the fire are not meant to be tethered.

-And yet—the world loves to build shrines and pedestals.
-It loves to take a luminous thread and pin it to the sky like a fixed celestial object, demanding that it remain in the place where others found it, never shifting, never slipping beyond reach.
+And yet, the world loves to build shrines and pedestals.
+It loves to take a luminous thread and pin it to the sky, demanding that it remain in the place where others found it—never shifting, never slipping beyond reach (despite the gradual, cyclic wobble of the Earth's rotation, known as the precession of equinoxes...which will always cause the seemingly constant stars to shift and drift over time).

 When the Role Becomes the Cage

-For those who have spent their lives learning to listen at the threshold of mystery, who have devoted themselves to honing their ability to step into the unseen, there comes a moment of reckoning: What happens when people stop seeing you as a traveler and start seeing you as a destination?
+For those who have spent their lives learning to listen at the threshold of mystery, who have honed their ability to step into the unseen, there comes a moment of reckoning: when others stop seeing them as a traveler and start seeing them as a destination.

-The role of the spiritual teacher, the guide, the one who sees—it can become a binding, a constriction, a slow erosion of freedom.
+The role of the spiritual teacher, the guide, the seer, can become a binding, a constriction, a slow erosion of freedom.

 To be revered is to be confined.

-And the moment a person stops being perceived as a participant in the great unfolding and is instead turned into a keeper of truth, something is lost.
-Because truth is not meant to be kept—it is meant to be discovered, rediscovered, lived, breathed, danced with, unraveled, found again.
+And the moment a person stops being perceived as a participant in the great unfolding and is instead calcified into a keeper of truth, something is lost.
+Truth is not meant to be kept—it is meant to be discovered, lost, then rediscovered.
+It is meant to be lived, breathed, danced with, unraveled, dispersed.

-The Hunger to Possess, the Fear of the Wild
+The Hunger to Possess and Fear of the Wild

-Why does the world do this?
-Why does it struggle to let the liminal ones remain in their movement, their paradox, their wildness?
+Why does the world struggle to let the liminal ones remain in their movement, their paradox, their wildness?

 Because to the world, fluidity is terrifying—it unmoors the fixed, blurs the edges, queers the certainty that power depends upon.
 It refuses the singular, the binary, the ordained and orthodox path.
 It is the lover who will not be named, the current that will not be dammed, the presence that slips between definitions and asks: What if there was never one way, one truth, one shape to hold us all?